logos-co/roadmap/content/vac/sc/g/status/snt-optimism-bridge.md

 * a listing of issues that are now out of scope because we forked the MimiMe repo, and removed parts we do not need
 * a second Certora audit including our new MimiMe fork

+#### Info

+This milestone comprises what the SC has to deliver towards the completion of Status No1 prio:

+`the SNT contract for deployment on Optimism is top priority`

 ### Justification